kyleconroy/python-twilio2/docs/api/rest/resources.rst

    .. attribute:: formats

-      A diciontary of the audio formats available for this recording
+      A dictionary of the audio formats available for this recording

       .. code-block:: python